lizmat/raku-all-modules/gabrielash/perl6-zmq/README.md

 #####  Poll
-    Poll holds a ready immutable poll set of receiving sockets
+    Poll holds and polls an  immutable collection of receiving sockets

     Methods
     poll()
-      poll returns whatever the callback function associated with the succesfully polled socket returns or Any on failure.
+      poll returns a sequence of the results of the callback functions associated with the succesfully polled sockets or an empty sequence.
+It throws on error. poll(:serial)
-      # TODO: add option to throw
+      primarily fo testing: returns a single result, from the callback of the first succesfully polled socket, or Any.
+The order is defined by the building invocation.

 ## LICENSE